 - Working in a hazardous environment, be protected from toxic chemicals.

 - You can report an injury or illness

 Individuals with certain medical conditions may have difficulty working in hot environments.
 There are a few reasons why this might be the case, and these include:

 The risk of heat intolerance increases with age.

-Certain drugs, such as beta-blockers, can impact your body’s ability to regulate temperature.
+Certain drugs, such as beta-blockers, can impact your body’s temperature regulation.

 - Chronic conditions:

-Heart disease and diseases like COPD or diabetes can make it difficult to stay cool when the weather heats up.
+Heart disease and diseases like COPD or diabetes can make it difficult to stay calm when the weather heats up.

 The more weight you carry, the more energy is required to maintain a healthy internal temperature.